 - Access to computers in the Libraries, although current faculty, students and staff take precedence.

 - Access to all Drexel University Libraries during evening and weekend hours.
 However, retirees and emeritus faculty who wish to use the Health Sciences Libraries at these times may need to make arrangements through the specific Library's Coordinator, due to building security regulations.

 Additionally, emeritus faculty are also entitled to:

-- Off-campus access to online databases and other electronic resources
+- Off-campus access to databases and other electronic resources

 - Interlibrary Loan Services